 In 2011, Mandy won VSA’s Top Young Soloist Award and lived a personal dream of performing at the Kennedy Center in DC.
 She continues to perform around the United States and has been recently featured on NBC Nights News, Canada AM, The Steve Harvey Show, and the Los Angeles Times.
 In addition to performing and speaking, Mandy has become an ambassador to both No Barriers USA and Invisible Disabilities with a mission to encourage, inspire and assist others to break through their personal barriers.

 Mandy retired as an IDA Ambassador in 2017 to increase her focus on her career in music when she got word she would be on America’s Got Talent.
-The goals that Invisible Disability Association have are those that Mandy whole heartily believes in and actually lives every day.
+The goals that Invisible Disabilities Association have are those that Mandy whole heartily believes in and actually lives every day.
 It is Mandy’s mission to educate and encourage others with invisible disabilities.
 Mandy has taken it as a personal responsibility to bring information to others in order to make their lives just a little bit easier.
 She understands that education alone will not always provide the required assistance so she enthusiastically provides encouragement by helping others understand that a disability, while a personal journey, does not have to be taken alone.

 Invisible Disabilities has a special hold on my heart.
-I am proud to be on the IDA team to spread awareness of this wonderful organization and practice the elements that are its mission.
-We know we all deal with many trials in this life, many are not seen.
+I am proud to spread awareness of this wonderful organization and practice the elements that are its mission.
+We know we all deal with many trials in this life, many are not seen. ~ Mandy

 In 2015, Mandy Harvey received the Invisible Disabilities Association “But You Look Good” Inspiration Award.
 Mandy headlined IDA’s 9th Annual Awards Gala, Jazzed About You on Friday October 21, 2016 in Denver.
 Mandy was joined by her incredible 4 piece band as well.
 In June 2017, she debuted on America’s Got Talent.